 g.
-The extent to which students have access to and are enrolled in a broad course of study that includes all of the subject areas described in Education Code 51210 and 51220, as applicable, including the programs and services developed and provided to unduplicated students and students with disabilities, and the programs and services that are provided to benefit these students as a result of supplemental and concentration grant funding pursuant to Education Code 42238.02 and 42238.03 h.
-Student outcomes, if available, in the subject areas described in Education Code 51210 and 51220, as applicable
+The extent to which students have access to and are enrolled in a broad course of study that includes all of the subject areas described in Education Code 51210 and 51220, as applicable, including the programs and services developed and provided to unduplicated students and students with disabilities, and the programs and services that are provided to benefit these students as a result of supplemental and concentration grant funding pursuant to Education Code 42238.02 and 42238.03

+'''

-(cf. 6143 - Courses of Study) (cf. 6159 - Individualized Education Program)
+(cf. 6143 - Courses of Study)

+(cf. 6159 - Individualized Education Program)

+'''